 The personalised and shopper-oriented focus of eCommerce has actually moved the goal posts when it comes to promotions — promotions aren’t just appreciated, they are expected.
 62% of shoppers won't make a purchase without searching for an offer.

 If you want to succeed online, you need to understand promo codes.
 In fact, you need to go further and understand how to create personalised and unique promotional campaigns.
-In today’s market, you need promotions to stand out online.
+In today’s market, you need to understand how to promote eCommerce products in order to stand out online.
 But you need personalised promotions to stand out against all of the other brands struggling to use discounts and offers to grab the attention of shoppers.

-Here, we’re going to provide you a primer to promotions and eCommerce in the 21st century — giving you the groundwork to prepare for 2022.
+Here, we’re going to provide you a primer to how to promote eCommerce products in the 21st century — giving you the groundwork to prepare for 2023.
 There is a lot to cover so let’s get started.